-(f) Recognition of Provisions and Contingencies
+(i) Recognition of Provisions and Contingencies

-Provisions are recognized when present obligations will probably lead to an outflow of economic resources and they can be estimated reliably even if the timing or amount of the outflow may still be uncertain.
-A present obligation arises from the presence of a legal or constructive obligation that has resulted from past events.
+Provisions are recognized when present obligations will probably lead to an outflow of economic resources, and they can be estimated reliably even if the timing or amount of the outflow may still be uncertain.
+Similarly, possible outflows of economic benefits to the Group that do not meet the recognition criteria of a liability are considered contingent liabilities, hence, are not recognized in the consolidated financial statements.

 Judgment is exercised by management to distinguish between provisions and contingencies.
-Disclosures on relevant provisions and contingencies are presented in Note 17.
+Disclosures on relevant provisions and contingencies are presented in Note 27.